-The client may have some delusions– I mean, er, mistaken beliefs– about rates and turnaround times, and might need careful coaching about their task information and requirements, but we happily take all that on because they’re a good person, likeable and nice (This means they were accommodating about acceptable rates, turnaround times, and our pitches for the project).
+The client may have some delusions– I mean, er, mistaken beliefs– about rates and turnaround times, and might need careful coaching about their task information and requirements, but we happily take all that on because they’re a good person, likable (This means they were accommodating about acceptable rates, turnaround times, and our pitches for the project).

 The fix: I don’t really see suggestions for the fix here.
 It’s common sense, and courtesy.
-We’re here to assist you, make your workload more manageable, so be nice.
+We’re here to assist you and make your workload more manageable, so be nice.

 Perhaps stick to shorter, professional replies, addressing us by our name, if longer ones might include a certain tone you might not mean to be there at all.

 6. You tend to nitpick after the work is done, after not giving us details about what you wanted